Strategies to Qualify a Business Buyer

 Proof of Funds

-After you are satisfied the buyer is real and if s/he wants to see your company, you should get him or her to sign a non-disclosure agreement.
+After you are satisfied, the buyer is genuine, and if s/he wants to see your company, you should get them to sign a non-disclosure agreement.
 This agreement will protect your business.
 This agreement does not allow buyers to spread the word about your business that is on sale.
 This way, you can show your business to potential buyers and still keep this news confidential.
-If your employees, vendors, and competitors find out that you are selling your company, you will not be able to successfully run it.
+If your employees, vendors, and competitors find out that you are selling your company, you will not be able to run it successfully.

-Bear in mind that you need to provide potential buyers enough info about your business in order to get their attention.
-This is also important to know if the buyer you are dealing with is a real buyer or a time-waster.
-It is highly recommended to hire a qualified and well-recognized business broker to handle these things for you.
-Professional business brokers can quickly identify a real buyer because they deal with many buyers on day to day basis.
+Bear in mind that you need to provide potential buyers with enough information about your business to get their attention.
+It is also essential to know if the buyer you are dealing with is an actual buyer or a time-waster.
+It is highly recommended that you hire a qualified and well-recognized business broker to handle these things for you.
+Professional business brokers can quickly identify a genuine buyer because they deal with many buyers on a day-to-day basis.